ETCLabs/sACN/docs/pages/using_receiver.md

 When multiple sources are sending on the same universe at the same priority, receiver implementations are responsible for designating a merge algorithm to merge the data from the sources together.
-The most commonly-used algorithm is Highest Takes Precedence (HTP), where the numerically highest value for each slot from any source is the one that is acted upon.
+The most commonly-used algorithm is Highest Takes Precedence (HTP), where the numerically highest level for each slot from any source is the one that is acted upon.

 The sACN library provides a couple of APIs to facilitate merging.
 The first, the DMX merger API, provides a software merger that takes NULL start code and priority data as input and outputs the